TIBCOSoftware/snappydata/docs/howto.md

 <a id="howto-python"></a>
 ## How to Use Python to Create Tables and Run Queries

-Developers can write programs in Python to use SnappyData features
+Developers can write programs in Python to use SnappyData features.

-**First create SnappySession:**
+**First create a SnappySession:**

 ```
  from pyspark.sql.snappy import SnappySession